 If in-person interviewing is allowed, present the sales card to help the respondent answer these questions.
-If conducting the interview by phone, refer the responded to thee informational copy of the tract questionnaire.
+If conducting the interview by phone, present the value of sales categories on the tract questionnaire.
 Check appropriate total gross value of sales code according to respondent's answer.
 If the present operator was not the operator of the land during the previous year, get an estimate of value of sales from these acres.